 Tip 1: Keep areas clear of objects and debris and allow water to drain freely.

 Sweep or wash your patio, path or driveway where possible to encourage water to drain freely.
-Look to apply a preventative, low dose application of a moss killer (such as Sapphire) as moss spores may be present but not visible.
+Look to apply a preventative, low dose application of a moss killer as moss spores may be present but not visible.
 Old fashioned elbow grease and a stiff brush will remove moss, algae and mould; however, this will not completely clean the hard surface, remove stains or control any moss re-growth.
 The only way to do all this is to use a moss killer.
 It is vital that a treatment is used after any manual moss removal as the spores may have been spread during the process.

 Tip 2: Remove moss from grass in autumn.